-- ➤ The JPB states that it has arrived at an agreement with BBII on revisions to the wording of its Contract Closeout Specification (SP01700).
+- The JPB states that it has arrived at an agreement with BBII on revisions to the wording of its Contract Closeout Specification (SP01700).
 The revision includes a comprehensive spreadsheet listing the specific requirements for achieving Substantial Completion and Final Acceptance under the contract.
-The JPB intends to issue the revised specification as a no-cost change order. - The PMOC is pleased to see the additional focus on the Rail Activation schedule and the assignment of a scheduler to assist the rail activation team.
-The current rail activation schedule contains significantly more detail which will be beneficial to the entire team. - The JPB conducted a Monte Carlo schedule risk analysis in July 2023 using the Integrated Master Schedule with a data date of July 1, 2023.
+The JPB intends to issue the revised specification as a no-cost change order.
+The listing of the requirements was exchanged between the JPB and BBII during the Substantial Completion process. - The PMOC is pleased to see the additional focus on the Rail Activation schedule and the assignment of a scheduler to assist the rail activation team.
+The current rail activation schedule contains significantly more detail which will be beneficial to the entire team.

+The JPB conducted a Monte Carlo schedule risk analysis in July 2023 using the Integrated Master Schedule with a data date of July 1, 2023.
 The risk modeling determined that the final acceptance date would be September 8, 2024, at a 65% confidence level; this compares to the July 30, 2024, date in the current forecast.
 This analysis suggests that the program schedule contains sufficient contingency if all mitigation measures can be realized with BBII.

-➤ The PMOC continues to encourage the JPB to employ proven schedule management practices including enforcing timely receipt of required updates, prompt review and resolution of contractor schedule issues, regular identification of the controlling operation(s), and the timely development of workarounds and Plan Bs to avoid unpleasant surprises.
+The PMOC continues to encourage the JPB to employ proven schedule management practices including enforcing timely receipt of required updates, prompt review and resolution of contractor schedule issues, regular identification of the controlling operation(s), and the timely development of workarounds and Plan Bs to avoid unpleasant surprises.